burton999dev/CalcNoteHelp/documents/en/settings.md

 |Setting|Description|
 |:-----------|:------------|
 Vibrate on touch|Set whether to vibrate when you tap the button.
 Play sound on touch|Set whether to play sound when you tap the button.
+Sound source is `Media volume` settings.
 Sub button caption|Choose the way to show the sub button caption. `the operations` or `ellipsis mark` Sub button input method|Choose the method to input the sub button. `Long Tap` or `Swipe` Key arrangement|Choose the key arrangement. `calculator` or `phone`